sslaia/bola-bola/README.md

 ## What is bola-bola?

-Bbola-bola is a Nias word meaning the bettel quid pouch.
+Bola-bola is a Nias word meaning the bettel quid pouch.
 In a _bola-bola_ people in Nias island, who to this day are still chewing bettel quid, keep everything necessary for that: areca catechu nut, piper bettel leaf, dried uncaria leaf and slaked lime (calcium hydroxide) and sometimes tobacco.

-The idea of writing this _bola-bola_ application was born to encourage Nias speaking people to contribute to Nias dictionary.
+The idea of writing this _bola-bola_ application was born to encourage Nias speaking people to contribute to Nias dictionary and encyclopedia.

 In the mid 2020 a few people came together and agreed to start a five year programme of documenting Nias language (till 2025) and preserving it for the digital generation.